wikimatze/vimfiles/mappings.md

 - `:changes` ... shows all the changes to a local buffer
 - `:map` ... over view of all mappings of the current session
 - `:messages` ...  history of all events of the current session
-- `:retab` ... re place all tabs of a file with spaces
+- `:retab` ... replace all tabs of a file with spaces
 - `:options` ...  opens a new window with all specified options you can set in Vim (even with nice explanations)
 - `:args` ... prints a list of all opened files
 - `:saveas <filename>` - save the changes you made on the new text file